-The Portland Beds from the Upper Jurassic form the horns of the mouth of the cove, which has been created by erosion of the softer beds inland to the north.
-Erosion at the cove slowed dramatically once the soft Wealden Beds had been eroded and the cove began to extend into the chalk of Bindon Hill.
+The Portland Stone now forms the ‘horns’ of the mouth of the cove.
+Erosion at the cove slowed dramatically once the soft Wealden Beds had been eroded and the cove began to extend into the Chalk of Bindon Hill.

-In the bay immediately to the west of the cove at Stair Hole, you can see the full succession of the Purbeck Beds, including the Cinder Bed with the Lulworth Beds below.
+In the bay, immediately to the west of the cove at Stair Hole, you can see the full succession of the Purbeck Group, including the Cinder Bed of the Lulworth Formation with the remaining beds of the Worbarrow Tout Member below.

 To the east of the cove, you can see the famous Fossil Forest.
 Its trees were rooted in what has become known as ‘Great Dirt Bed’, which is on top of the Purbeck limestones and oolites.
 All that now tends to remain of the trees are donut-shaped stromatolites, which formed around their base when the forest was flooded by the sea.
 Do not hammer or remove anything from the Fossil Forest.